|

 reality, yet has fragments of a nightmare.
 The Italian Futurists had an

-exhibition at the Sturm
+exhibition in 1913 at the Sturm

-Gallery, Berlin in 1913.
+Walden (1879-1941).
 Grosz visited the exhibition and their influence

 is clearly demonstrated in this painting.
 Other paintings from this early